Academic year 2022/23

 Overall

-• This pattern was repeated when looking at the overall high tariff HE progression rate with rates highest in London (21.9%) and lowest in the North East (11.8%)
+• Overall high tariff HE progression rates are highest in London (21.9%) and lowest in the North East (11.8%)

 Progression to high tariff Higher Education by Region - Free School Meal Eligible pupils